GabrieleGiudic/BARD/README.md

 ## ⚡ Download dataset
 If you are just interested in annotations run src/download_video.py and you will find in data the video labelled in dataset/dataset.csv

-## 📖 File Execution Order for repoducing multi-label
+## 📖 File Execution Order for reproducing multi-label

 1. src/get_players.py
    Retrieve player names and info for the current season.